|Home | Answers to Frequently Asked Questions | Take Action | News | Poster Contest|

-The Alliance for a Healthier Vermont represents a growing coalition of health care providers, businesses, and advocates for low income populations, children, seniors, and consumers who have signed on to the following resolution:
+The Alliance for a Healthier Vermont represents a growing coalition of health care providers, businesses, educators, and advocates for low income populations, children, seniors, and consumers who have signed on to the following resolution:

 BE IT THEREFORE RESOLVED that the undersigned organization or business endorses:

 JOIN US!
 Add your business or organization to the Alliance.
 Download the resolution here.

 Vermont 2012 BRFSS Adult Behavioral Risk Factor Survey; Vermont Department of Health

 Vermont 2013 YRBS Youth Risk Behavior Survey; Vermont Department of Health